MJoergen/nexys4ddr/mandelbrot/README.md

 as well as the total amount of time the iterators are waiting to write to display memory.

-The total time taken in 472*2^11 clock cycles, which at a frequency of 150 MHz becomes 6,4 milliseconds.
+The total time taken in 472\*2^11 clock cycles, which at a frequency of 150 MHz becomes 6,4 milliseconds.

-The average waiting time for each iterator is 28642/240 * 2^11 clock cycles, which is 1,6 milliseconds.
+The average waiting time for each iterator is 28642/240 \* 2^11 clock cycles, which is 1,6 milliseconds.
 So a quarter of the time is spent waiting.
 However, at this processing speed it really doesn't matter.

+Another way of looking at this is that each iterator is using 472\*2^11 clock cycles, so a total of 232 million clock cycles.
+The average amount per pixel is then obtained by dividing by 640 and by 480, which gives 755 clock cycles, or in other words 252 iterations per pixel.